Russiatiger1997/kiniscore/README.md

-This project kiniscoe site by reactjs
+@ # This project kiniscoe site by reactjs

-###Skill reactjs, firebase, auth, api
+##Skill reactjs, firebase, auth, api
 ## Available Scripts

 In the project directory, you can run: